 - Is original research cited?

 - Is the evidence cited opinion or peer-reviewed research?
 Be wary of reports that only contain testimonials.
-PubMed is a resource database of published peer-reviewed medical studies that offers more in depth research on a particular subject.
+PubMed is a resource database of published peer-reviewed medical studies that offer more in-depth research on a particular subject.
 Here’s an example of a peer-reviewed study published: Synthetic or Food Derived Vitamin C: Are They Equally Bioavailable? (see conclusion)

-What’s important to take away in reading this post is that eating a diet containing whole, nutrient dense plant-based foods high in fiber, is still the best insurance policy for optimal health and wellness.
-Here’s my daily vitamin/mineral supplement: Electrolyte Green
+Eating a diet containing whole, nutrient-dense plant-based foods high in fiber, is still the best insurance policy for optimal health and wellness.